Prevention of falls FAQs

 Yes, you need to obtain a licence and you must be trained and assessed as competent by a SafeWork SA Registered Assessor.

-Contact SafeWork SA on 1300 365 255 should you require any further information or refer to the SafeWork SA website.
+Contact SafeWork SA on 1300 365 255 should you require any further information or refer to the SafeWork SA High Risk Work Licence webpage.

-Where can I find more information about prevention of falls?
+Where can I find more information on fall protection?

 Please contact your local HSW team.